1,001 Fly-Casting Books on the Wall…

 As of now, I do *not* have a timeframe for the printing of this book.
 I still have a lot of work to do, but things are moving along nicely.
 I will update this blog every week or so with progress notes from here on out, so at least we’ll all be on the same page (or pages, depending on much I can get done every 7 days).

-I also do not have final pricing as of yet, but it will likely be somewhere around the $45 – 50 point (for those of you on the Continent that’s what these days—about 3 Euros?), with shipping to be determined.
+I also do not have final pricing as of yet, but it will likely be somewhere around the $45 – 50 point, with shipping to be determined.
 In any case, I’m trying to keep the price reasonable given the rather short print run, the hardcover and the U.S.-based printing.

 For those of you wondering, I’ll be sticking with the cover you see above.
 If you’re also wondering about the location, let’s just say that I’m more-or-less looking at the city of Chicago in that photo—from the other end of Lake Michigan.
 It would be a very long cast, indeed….